-LPN to RN Mobility Option
+LPN to RN Mobility Option Associate in Applied Science Degree (AAS)

 The LPN to RN Mobility option provides opportunities for Licensed Practical Nurses to obtain an Associate in Applied Science Degree.
 Upon completion of the LPN to RN Mobility Program, the graduate may be eligible to take the National Council Licensure Examination for Registered Nurses.